0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 Try to limit checking email to once a day.
 Set a schedule at a set time, and stick to it.
 Do the same for messaging.
 Set an auto-responder if that helps reduce anxiety.

+Tell your friends why you are leaving commercial social media, make it clear that your reason to leave is political, and not because you're ignoring them.
+Give your friends a direct way of reaching you.

 The idea behind this practice is to stop the urge to immediately unlock our phone whenever we have idle time.
 Our idle time should be owned by us.